-The park contains one of the most pristine ecosystems in the contiguous United States with over 1200 higher plants, over 300 species of birds and over 70 species of mammals.
-At least eight species of plants and 18 species of animals are found only on the Olympic Peninsula and nowhere else in the world.
+The park contains one of the most pristine ecosystems in the contiguous United States.
+It’s home to more than 1,200 plants, some 300 species of birds and more than70 species of mammals.
+At least eight species of plants and 18 species of animals are found only on the Olympic Peninsula--and nowhere else in the world.
 Twelve major rivers and 200 smaller streams provide a rich habitat for fish and other aquatic creatures.

 Natural quiet is a recognized natural resource by the National Park Service to be managed and protected, unimpaired, for future generations.
 But lacking jurisdiction over airspace, the NPS has been unable to fulfill its mandate, especially as air traffic has tripled over the last 20 years.
 In 2007, Hempton lobbied federal officials in Washington DC to create legislation that would forever protect the Olympic National Park’s pristine sonic wonders by designating a 20-mile radius no-flight zone from the summit of Mt.
 Dana.
 If passed, this measure would prohibit all aircraft (except for emergency rescue flights) from entering the 1,256 square mile airspace and would return natural quiet to this acoustic amphitheater in Olympic National Park for its indigenous animals and human visitors.
 Legislators asked for a show of public support before taking action.
 Despite considerable national and international media coverage, One Square Inch of Silence still lacks the necessary protective legislation to ensure it truly lives up to its name.